dariomanesku/cmft/README.md

 More to come
 ------------

+- Build configurations for using cmft as lib.
 - cmftViewer for viewing filtered cubemaps in action. cmftViewer will be as well cross-platform and open-source implemented using [bgfx rendering library](https://github.com/bkaradzic/bgfx/).
 - Tutorial and details on theory and implementation.